 Stoneware provides excellent heat retention.
 It has a stainless-steel plunger and mesh screen.
 It's dishwasher safe for easy cleanup.
 Le Creuset stands behind its products and offers a 10-year warranty.

 This French press does have a couple of drawbacks.
 The plunger filter may not completely seal with the sides of the carafe.
 This means it's possible for grounds to slip through into your cup.
 Also, the lid may not seal completely.
 Be careful when plunging so that hot coffee does not squirt out the spout.
 You'll also want to preheat the carafe with hot water before placing the coffee grounds.

 This sturdy and durable French press is made from 18/10 stainless steel.
 It features a three-layer stainless-steel filter to keeps the grounds down and let the flavor through.
 This press comes with two extra filters.
 You can stack filters together to make a finer mesh for a cleaner coffee in your cup.

-You can get this brewer in polished silver-colored stainless steel.
+You can get this brewer in a polished silver-colored stainless steel press.
 It is also available textured in black, blue, coffee, grey, and red.
 Regardless of which finish you choose, these French presses are doubled-walled to keep your coffee or tea hot for an hour.
 It has a textured, non-slip, heat-proof handle and knob.

 The brewer comes in four sizes: 12, 17, 34, and 50 ounces.
 The 34-ounce carafe fits most households.
 To keep coffee hot, turn the lid to close off the spout.
 To pour, align the open part of the lid to the spout.